Hera80/datasciencecoursera/README.md

-datasciencecoursera
+#datasciencecoursera
 ===================
-This is for my Data Scientist toolbox class.
+##This is for my Data Scientist Toolbox class.